mxsm/document/Java/JSE/并发和多线程/AQS.md

     private void setHeadAndPropagate(Node node, int propagate) {
         Node h = head; // Record old head for check below setHead(node);
-        /*
-         * Try to signal next queued node if:
-         *   Propagation was indicated by caller,
-         *     or was recorded (as h.waitStatus either before
-         *     or after setHead) by a previous operation
-         *     (note: this uses sign-check of waitStatus because
-         *      PROPAGATE status may transition to SIGNAL.)
-         * and
-         *   The next node is waiting in shared mode,
-         *     or we don't know, because it appears null *
-         * The conservatism in both of these checks may cause
-         * unnecessary wake-ups, but only when there are multiple
-         * racing acquires/releases, so most need signals now or soon
-         * anyway.
-         */

         if (propagate > 0 || h == null || h.waitStatus < 0 ||
             (h = head) == null || h.waitStatus < 0) {
             Node s = node.next;